Southwest Rapid Rewards® Plus Credit Card review: Southwest's most affordable Rapid Rewards® card

 ---|---|---|

-Though the CardName charges a higher annual fee than the Southwest Rapid Rewards® Plus Card (AnnualFees vs. AnnualFees), it offers 6,000 anniversary points, which is double the points you'd get with the Southwest Rapid Rewards® Plus Card.
+Though the CardName charges a higher annual fee than the card_name (AnnualFees vs. AnnualFees), it offers 6,000 anniversary points, which is double the points you’d get with the card_name.

 In addition, the Premier card does not charge foreign transaction fees and gives cardholders the chance to earn up to 15,000 tier qualifying points per year.
 These points can be used toward Southwest A-List status and redeemed for priority boarding and bonus reward points for flights.
-The new cardholder welcome bonus offers are the same, as are the travel benefits and extended warranty perks, but Premier cardholders earn an extra point per $1 spent with Southwest (three points vs. two points with the Plus card); the other rewards earning is the same.
+The travel benefits and extended warranty perks are the same, but Premier cardholders earn an extra point per $1 spent with Southwest (three points vs. two points with the Plus card); the other rewards earning is the same.

 discontinued